Get a ethinyl estradiol prescription online for birth control

 Can I get ethinyl estradiol online?

 Good news!
-Providers on Sesame can write a prescription for combination birth control pills to be picked up near you – often within the same day.
-Don’t wait to get your prescription filled.
-Talk to a provider on Sesame and get your prescription ordered right away for fast and convenient pickup from a pharmacy of your choice.
+If deemed clinically appropriate, providers on Sesame can write a prescription for ethinyl estradiol to be picked up near you – often within the same day!
+Simply talk to a clinician and get your online doctor prescription or refill ordered right away for fast and convenient pickup from a pharmacy of your choice.